Anti Drone Companies in India

 Key Technologies Used in Anti-Drone Systems

-1. Radar-Based Detection
+1. Radar-Based Drone Detection

-2. RF Signal Jamming
+2. RF Signal Detection and Jamming

 3. AI-Powered Object Recognition

-4. Electro-optical and Infrared Sensors
+4. Electro-Optical and Infrared Sensors

-5. GPS Spoofing & Hacking
+5. Navigation Manipulation and GPS Spoofing

-6. Laser-Based Neutralization
+6. Laser-Based Drone Neutralization

 Government Initiatives & Regulations